“You do the “doing” part of facilitation well; you have to work on centring and entering the conversation”, my manager told me some time ago.

 As you are in a state of fear, you ask yourself: where am I carrying this fear: neck, shoulder, stomach?
 How big is it?
 Analyse it.
 What it’s the intensity from 1 to 5?
 What colour is it?
-During this process fear shifts, the tension in your body dissipates, and you move away from future or past back to the present, where fear disappears.
+During this process, fear shifts, the tension in your body dissipates, and you move away from the future or past back to the present, where fear disappears.

 Daily practice of Meditation

-How you know you’re centered
+How do you know you’re centred?

-How being centered helps facilitate powerful conversations
+How being centred helps facilitate powerful conversations

-- Acknowledge the conflict and how you feel about it; appreciate the other’s feelings and viewpoint, without labelling or judging them as good or bad (feelings are neither good nor bad, they just are; what we do as a consequence of know accepting those feelings can be categorised as good or bad).
+- Acknowledge the conflict and how you feel about it; appreciate the other’s feelings and viewpoint without labelling or judging them as good or bad (feelings are neither good nor bad, they just are; what we do as a consequence of know accepting those feelings can be categorised as good or bad).

-- Accept the other side’s point of view and show them you want to find a solution together; take responsibility for the fact that you are also part of the conflict and that all sides are in this together.
+- Accept the other side’s point of view and show them you want to find a solution together; take responsibility for the fact that you are also part of the conflict and that all sides are together.

 (as a note, these steps are from Journey to Center, an example of Aikido’s philosophy to work with conflict)